Financing Study Abroad

 Each non-UR program has a different fee depending on what the program includes (room, board, tuition, etc.), as well as cost of living in the host country, currency exchange, and other factors.
 Keep in mind that studying in Paris, London, or Tokyo will prove much more costly than a semester in Jerusalem or Lima.

 If you choose to study on a non-UR program, you will not be eligible to receive the same financial aid.
-Most importantly, you will not be eligible for any University of Rochester assistance.
 It is especially important to discuss your plans with your financial aid counselor to determine what types of aid you will eligible for while abroad and to ensure the continuation of your aid when you return.
-A small number of study abroad programs have their own financial aid available; applications are available from the sponsors.
+Study abroad programs have their own financial aid available; applications are available from the sponsors.

 Federal Direct Loans and Federal Pell Grants may be used while on a non-UR program, provided that you have completed a Consortium/Contractual agreement and the Financial Aid Office has verified the program sponsor's eligibility.
 TAP awards for NYS residents can be used if the non-UR program is sponsored by a NY college or university.